rust-lang/rust/src/doc/book/error-handling.md

 The `Result` type is a richer version of `Option`.
 Instead of expressing the possibility of *absence* like `Option` does, `Result` expresses the possibility of *error*.
-Usually, the *error* is used to explain why the result of some computation failed.
+Usually, the *error* is used to explain why the execution of some computation failed.
 This is a strictly more general form of `Option`.
 Consider the following type alias, which is semantically equivalent to the real `Option<T>` in every way: